ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 A server retains a secret key that might be used to remove protection from messages over much longer periods.
-A server compromise that provided access to the oblivious encapsulation resource secret key could allow an attacker to recover the plaintext of all requests sent toward affected keys and all of the responses that were generated.
+A server compromise that provided access to the Oblivious Gateway Resource secret key could allow an attacker to recover the plaintext of all requests sent toward affected keys and all of the responses that were generated.

-Even if server keys are compromised, an adversary cannot access messages exchanged by the client with the oblivious proxy resource as messages are protected by TLS.
-Use of a compromised key also requires that the oblivious proxy resource cooperate with the attacker or that the attacker is able to compromise these TLS connections.
+Even if server keys are compromised, an adversary cannot access messages exchanged by the client with the Oblivious Relay Resource as messages are protected by TLS.
+Use of a compromised key also requires that the Oblivious Relay Resource cooperate with the attacker or that the attacker is able to compromise these TLS connections.

 The total number of affected messages affected by server key compromise can be